 • If the money to be charged by a contractor is going to be determined by the insurance proceeds that the insured will get from their insurer, a public adjuster can allow the contractor to receive a much bigger payout in the end if they manage to increase the claim amount significantly.

-• An insurance advocate is what public adjusters can be to contractors and they generally do not charge any upfront free.
+• An insurance advocate is what public adjusters can be to contractors, and they generally do not charge any upfront fee.
 Once a claim is settled, it is then that they demand their share.

 So if it ever happens that you require the services of both public adjusters and contractors, make sure these two professionals work in tandem, or else you may fail to reap as many benefits as you possibly can.